Dunning Agent

 Distinguish B2B vs B2C debtor Commercial debtor (UK Late Payment Act / EU Directive 2011/7/EU) or consumer (UK Consumer Rights Act 2015 / US FDCPA / EU Consumer Rights Directive 2011/83/EU)?
 Rules Engine Vendor

 FDCPA 15 U.S.C.
-1692a(5) defines consumer debt narrowly (personal/family/household); EU Directive 2011/7/EU explicitly excludes B2C; consumer regime triggers FDCPA validation notice + Reg F restrictions; commercial regime allows statutory interest + compensation
+1692a(5) defines consumer debt narrowly (personal, family, or household); EU Directive 2011/7/EU explicitly excludes B2C.
+The consumer regime triggers the FDCPA validation notice and Reg F restrictions, while the commercial regime allows statutory interest and compensation.

 Decision Record